BU will not be administering new Veteran Affairs funding applications after the September 2022 intake.

 You then need to follow these steps:

-1. Review the VA Get started decision making tools page.
+- Review the VA Get started decision making tools page

-3. If you intend to pay for your tuition fees with VA funding, you must email firstname.lastname@example.org with the following:
+- If you intend to pay for your tuition fees with VA funding, you MUST email [email protected] with all of the following:

 - scanned copy of your Certificate of Eligibility Letter

-- confirm any previous time period when you have received funding from VA
+- confirm any previous period when you have received VA funding

 - your Social Security Number (SSN)